cs1302uga/cs1302-ce06/README.md

    test `Car` objects and objects of the new type that you just created.
 You should not change the name of the method.
 However, you may modify other parts of the method signature as well as the method's body, as needed. *Note*: You should also update Javadoc comments in the `Driver` class where necessary.
-Summarize the changes you made.
+In your notes, summarize the changes you made.

 **CHECKPOINT**